How do you actually choose a mattress? Our lead product tester breaks down the essential steps.

 Many people change their beds after just a few years, and that’s perfectly fine if you can afford it.
 Buying a bed is not a small investment, so you’ll need to assess if now’s the right time to get one.

-Generally, after seven years, you’ll most likely need a new mattress.
+Generally speaking, you’ll probably need a new mattress after seven years.
 Of course, this will depend on the quality of the bed’s materials and how you’ve maintained it over the years.
 Good maintenance and high-quality materials could extend the product’s lifespan by a few years.
 That being said, if you feel back or neck pain after waking up, then you should start shopping around.

 More Reading: